cslarsen/bachelor/GOALS.md

 - Same as above, but try to send the packets from OUTSIDE of the virtual network, have the packets be internally broadcasted.

-- Create a more advanced network topology like in topologies/topo2.dot

-- Using the topology above, create an easily runnable program that sets this up and starts sending TCP packets w/increasing sequence numbers from incoming, have this be broadcasted to all the hosts h1.1, ..., h3.3.
+- Using the topology topo2.py, create an easily runnable program that sets this up and starts sending TCP packets w/increasing sequence numbers from incoming, have this be broadcasted to all the hosts h1.1, ..., h3.3.
   Be able to see the sequence numbers coming in to the hosts, preferrabl in